 If you’re bringing in more, bring the receipt(s) with you to the border, declare what you have and pack it in an easily accessible spot.

-It is illegal to bring live leeches, live minnows, live fish, smelt, wax worms, crayfish or salamanders into Ontario.
-Frozen or salted minnows are allowed.
-Nightcrawlers (Earthworms) are allowed if they are packed in soil free, artificial bedding.
+It is illegal to bring live leeches, live fish, smelt, wax worms, crayfish, salamanders or minnows (live, dead, frozen or salted) into Ontario.
+Nightcrawlers (Earthworms) are no longer allowed into Canada.

-Below is link to an information guide with a list of what you are allowed to bring accross the border:
+Below is link to an information guide with a list of what you are allowed to bring across the border: